Best NVMe SSD Enclosure product boxes Best NVMe SSD Enclosure product boxes

 Best Value: Ugreen SATA/NVMe Enclosure

-Ugreen SATA NVMe M2 SSD Enclosure box contentsThe Ugreen SATA/NVMe M.2 enclosure has adopted a very practical and robust design.
-It ships with a thick thermal pad as well a protective rubber frame.
-Two cables with Type-A and Type-C connections are also included in the box.
-Instead of a tool-free design (which often introduces more problems than it solves), the enclosure’s finned aluminum lid has a single screw, making it exceptionally easy to swap SSDs.
+Ugreen SATA NVMe M2 SSD Enclosure box contentsThe Ugreen SATA/NVMe M.2 enclosure comes in a very practical and robust design.
+It’s built like a tank and ships with a thick thermal pad as well as a protective rubber frame.
+Two cables with Type-A and Type-C connectors are also included in the box.
+Instead of a tool-free design (which often replace simple part for complex, fragile ones), the enclosure’s finned aluminum lid has a single screw, making it exceptionally easy to swap SSDs.

 Shopping links: Amazon, Newegg

-Asus ROG Strix Arion Enclosure - open boxIf you are looking for a premium design, the RGB-equipped ROG Strix Arion comes ready to shift colors along with your gaming rig using Asus’ Aura Sync software.
-Instead of a Realtek USB bridge, the Asus variant uses an ASMedia ASM2362 chip that uses an internal PCI Express Gen3 x2 interface and does not support M.2 SATA SSDs.
-This is unlikely to be an issue for most users, as M.2 SATA drives are quite rare these days.
+Asus ROG Strix Arion Enclosure - open boxThe RGB-equipped ROG Strix Arion is a premium PCIe enclosure that comes ready to shift colors along with your gaming rig using Asus’ Aura Sync software.
+Instead of a Realtek USB bridge, the Asus variant uses an ASMedia ASM2362 chip.
+The practical difference is no support for M.2 SATA SSDs, but that’s less of a problem for most users.

-Asus highlights that the Strix Arion enclosure features ‘screwdriver-free’ installation, but has instead opted for a tool along the lines of a SIM tray ejector pin.
+Asus highlights that the Strix Arion features ‘screwdriver-free’ installation.
+Instead, the manufacturer opted for a tool working like a SIM tray ejector pin.
+This works well enough but is not objectively better than using a screwdriver.
 The SSD is then secured using a thumbscrew (and/or a flathead screwdriver).
-The mechanism works well enough and thermal pads are pre-mounted on the enclosure’s lid for a tight fit.
+Also, thick thermal pads are pre-mounted on the enclosure’s lid for a tight fit.
 As a result, the Arion runs quite cool despite being thinner than most competitors.

-In terms of performance, the Asus enclosure is on par with other 10 Gbps models, but the main selling point here is of course design – especially the Strix Owl RGB highlights.
+As previously noted, the performance of an M.2 PCIe/NVMe enclosure like the Asus is primarily constrained by the USB interface, meaning the Asus enclosure is no faster than any other 10 Gbps model.
+But the main selling point here is design – especially the Strix Owl RGB highlights.
+It’s also far more robust than cheaper enclosures.

 Shopping links: Amazon, Newegg

-Asus enclosure opened with SSD insideAs mentioned previously, the performance of an M.2 PCIe/NVMe enclosure is limited mainly by the USB interface.
-In general, the sequential performance of a 10 Gbps USB 3.2 Gen 2 interface will be just over 1,000 MB/s, and you can simply double that to about 2,000 MB/s for USB 3.2 Gen 2×2.
+Asus enclosure opened with SSD insideThe performance of an M.2 PCIe/NVMe enclosure shouldn’t surprise anyone, as it’s limited by the USB interface alone.
+In general, the sequential performance of a 10 Gbps USB 3.2 Gen 2 interface will be just under 1,100 MB/s, and you can roughly double that to just over 2,000 MB/s for USB 3.2 Gen 2×2.

-To put these numbers in context, we have put the enclosures through some of the same tests and benchmarks that we use for testing SSDs.
-To eliminate any potential bottlenecks caused by the SSD, we’ve used the Samsung 990 Pro, a class-leading PCIe Gen4 drive.
+To put these numbers in context, I have put the enclosures through some of the same tests and benchmarks that we use for testing internal SSDs.
+To eliminate any potential bottlenecks caused by the SSD, all enclosures are tested using a Samsung 990 Pro, a high-end PCIe Gen4 drive.
+However, the results are unlikely to look much different to any other PCIe SSD.

 Sequential and Random Performance (CrystalDiskMark)